parashardhapola/scarf/docs/source/vignettes/merging_datasets.md

 )
 ```

-Rather than running filtering step again, we import the information about which cells where kept and which ones where filtered out.
+Rather than running the filtering step again, we import the information about which cells where kept and which ones where filtered out.

 ```python
 ctrl_valid_cells = list(ds_ctrl.cells.fetch_all('I'))